 - 1. SERVER: The ICCF Webserver system will automatically generate an email reminder when a player has not made a move for 14 days and another, after 28 days.
-A final email reminder will also be automatically generated after 35 days of silence by a player.
-[Playing Rules Server] - 2.
-SERVER: When a player is sent a final reminder after 35 days of response time, he/she must either move or report to the tournament director and to his/her opponent, the intention to continue the game, within 5 days of that reminder.
-If a player does not move or otherwise indicate his/her intention to continue during 40 full calendar days (plus 24 hours' buffer time, not including any leave time) for the same move, the game will be scored as an ETL (exceed time limit) loss.
-(A player can indicate the intention to use more than 40 days for a move at any time prior to the expiration of that time period.
+A final email reminder will also be automatically generated after 35 days of silence by a player. - 2.
+SERVER [STANDARD]: When a player is sent a final reminder after 35 days of response time, the player must either move or report to the tournament director and to the opponent the intention to continue the game within 5 days of that reminder.
+If a player does not move or otherwise indicate the player's intention to continue during 40 full calendar days (plus 24 hours' buffer time, not including any leave time) for the same move, the game will be scored as an ETL (exceed time limit) loss.
+(A player can indicate the intention to use more than 40 days for a move at any time prior to the expiration of that period.
 Once so indicated, the amount of reflection time available for that move is the total amount the player has available.)
-Note that the game will be forfeited by a player who is silent for more than 40 calendar days (plus 24 hours' buffer time, not including any leave time), even if he/she has enough accumulated time not to have exceeded the time control.
-[Reference: Playing Rules Server, Playing Rule Guidelines]
+Note that the game will be forfeited by a player who is silent for more than 40 calendar days (plus 24 hours' buffer time, not including any leave time), even if the player has enough accumulated time not to have exceeded the time control.

 POSTAL: Games MAY be scored as lost if 4 months pass without a move being played unless the tournament director has been informed of the delay.
 This does not mean that games are automatically forfeited after 4 months without a move.
 It is up to the tournament director to determine the reason for the delay and rule accordingly.
-Note that it is possible for the game to be forfeited by a player who is silent for more than 4 months, even if he/she has enough accumulated time not to have exceeded the time control.
+Note that it is possible for the game to be forfeited by a player who is silent for more than 4 months, even if the player has enough accumulated time not to have exceeded the time control.
 The TD will normally record a loss against a player who has been silent for over 4 months (excluding leave periods) and who has not notified the TD and the opponent (or for TEAM: whose team captain has not notified the TD and the opposing team captain) about the delay.
-[Reference: Playing Rule Guidelines]